norm/game_shows_support/README.markdown

 to find the companion scripts kept in [bin/](bin).

+## Before capturing

+Some games are very linear in their story telling (eg. Assassin's Creed II) and some are open-world and will let you experience things in (mostly) any order (eg. Horizon Zero Dawn).

+The `story` script takes a collection of narrative threads and how they interplay and helps to resolve the ordering.
+Each thread gets its own file, describing what to do and its relationship to other threads, and the script gives you a list of actions to take.

+The format is described more in [story resolution][story-resolution.markdown].

+    # show the actions to take when capturing footage
+    # (also generates story.txt and story.csv)
+    ./generate story

+    # only show the main storyline, or the thread structure without the text
+    ./generate story --main
+    ./generate story --outline

+    # when something isn't connecting right, get a bunch of extra info
+    ./generate story --debug

+    # test the story graph (exits 1 for a thread error, 2 for a story loop)
+    ./generate story --test

 ## Preparing footage

 The raw capture footage is in `mkv` format and the audio level is quite quiet,